 The Town of Ipswich devoted much manpower and resources during the first half of the 18th Century to the French and Indian Wars, and became a staunch supporter of the War for Independence.
 The development of the stagecoach maintained the prominence of the town for several decades.
 In 1793, the Hamlet was set off from the town and became the Town of Hamilton.
 The port of Ipswich was unable to compete with the larger harbors, and the town sank into period of economic decline began.

-Ipswich Village on the Old Rowley Road - Featured image: “Ipswich Village” in the 1832 Philander map of the town of Ipswich.
+Ipswich Village (Upper High St.) - Featured image: “Ipswich Village” in the 1832 Philander map of the town of Ipswich.
 The following narrative includes excerpts from Ipswich Village and the Old Rowley Road. by Thomas Franklin Waters in 1915.
 “At the very beginning of the Town, High Street was the road to Newbury or ‘the pathway leading toward the River of Merrimac.’
-No … Continue reading Ipswich Village on the Old Rowley Road
+No … Continue reading Ipswich Village (Upper High St.)

 Carted back to Ipswich, 1714 - In the Old North Burying Yard on High Street in Ipswich lies the body of the Reverend Samuel Belcher.
 Born in Ipswich in 1639, he graduated from Harvard College in 1659, and studied for the ministry, and was preaching at Kittery, Maine as early as 1663.
 In 1668 he married Mary, daughter of Rev. Thomas Cobbett of Ipswich.
 In … Continue reading Carted back to Ipswich, 1714